 Note that when using different lenses with a underwater housing, you’ll need the appropriate lens port.
 A lens port is, essentially, a separate housing for your lens that varies in size and shape.
 Since no lens is the same neither physically or optically, each lens port will be unique.
 Check to see if the port comes with a focus and zoom ring and if you even need these.

-Wide angles lens will need a dome-shaped port to avoid vignetting and maintain proper FOV.
+Wide angle lens will need a dome-shaped port to avoid vignetting and maintain proper FOV.
 Macro lenses generally use flat ports.
 Some larger lenses may need additional extensions as well.